 Once you have adjusted the harness to fit your body, it is time to move to the actual brushcutter.

 Here are three things you can fine-tune for maximum safety and efficiency:

 - The loop.
 When letting go of the handle, the cutting blade should balance gently on the ground.
 To accomplish this, adjust the suspension loop on the shaft until you get the right balance.
 For the best result, do it while the tank is half-full.

 - The handlebar.
-The handlebar is easily adjusted sideways.
-Adjust it so that it’s positioned right in front of your arms.
+The handlebar can easily be adjusted sideways.
+Adjust it so that it is positioned right in front of your arms.

 Therefore, file the blade fairly often, preferably after every refuelling.